Efficient Video Transformers with Spatial-Temporal Token Selection

-\textbf{Implementation details.} In our experiments, we use pre-trained video transformer models.
-We follow MViT~\cite{fan2021multiscale} to sample a clip of 16 frames with a temporal stride of 4.
-The spatial size that we use is $224 \times 224$.
-We train the complete model with AdamW for 20 epochs using a cosine decay learning rate scheduler and 3 epochs of linear warm-up.
-The learning rate is set to $1e^{-4}$ for the dynamic token selection module, and $1e^{-6}$ for the backbone network.
-A batch size of $16$ is used.
-For inference, we apply the same testing strategies with the backbone models for fair comparisons.
-We will release code upon publication.
+To train the MViT models on Kinetics-400, we follow~\cite{fan2021multiscale} to sample a clip of 16 frames with a temporal stride of 4 and a spatial size of $224 \times 224$.
+The model is trained with AdamW~\cite{loshchilov2018fixing} for 20 epochs with the first 3 epochs for linear warm-up~\cite{goyal2017accurate}.
+The initial learning rate is set to $1e^{-4}$ for the dynamic token selection module and $1e^{-6}$ for the backbone network, with a mini-batch size of $16$.
+The cosine learning rate schedule~\cite{loshchilov2016sgdr} is adopted.
+For the implementation of Video Swin Transformer, we sample a clip of 32 frames from each full-length video using a temporal stride of 2 and spatial size of $224 \times 224$.
+We set the learning rate of selection networks to $3e^{-4}$, and use 0.01$\times$ learning rate for the backbone model.
+The batch-size is set to 64.
+When training on Kinetics-400, we employ an AdamW optimizer~\cite{kingma2014adam} for 10 epochs using a cosine decay learning rate scheduler and 0.8 epochs of linear warm-up.
+When training on Something-Something-V2, we adopt the AdamW optimizer for longer training of 20 epochs with 0.8 epochs of linear warm-up.
+For inference, we apply the same testing strategies as the original backbone models for fair comparison.

-Note that we conduct experiments mainly under $\text{T}^{0}$-$\text{S}^{4}$ setting, where the 0-th block and the 4-th block are the beginning of the 0-th stage and the 2-nd stage in the hierarchical structure of MViT~\cite{fan2021multiscale}, respectively.
-The reason is that with the similar computational budgets, $\text{T}^{0}$-$\text{S}^{4}$ achieves the most competitive results.
-We also explore other options in Sec.~\ref{sec:ablation}.